 1) Human beings evolved to function best in small bands in vigorous competition with each other in an environment characterized by scarcity of resources (The Era of Evolutionary Adaptation (EEA), AKA the Pleistocene, which started roughly 2 million years ago.

 2) Humans, like all animals, come with built-in behavior patterns that evolved along with our anatomy and physiology because they facilitated gene transmission (replication) in the EEA.
 These patterns of behavior are called Clinations in Matchism.

 3) Clinations vary in strength among individuals and they combine with other differences among individuals and the environment they are raised in to generate “personality”.
 Personality has a large effect on an individual’s behavior and the roles that individual tends to play in society.

-4) Clinations and their expression as personality characteristics are frequently maladaptive in modern society because they evolved prior to our access to technology and because our definition of “system success” has shifted away from gene transmission and toward the goal of enabling the well-being (happiness, freedom, sense of purpose, etc.) of individuals and ensuring the survival of our political/economic/cultural/social systems.
-These new goals are known in Matchism as the Goals of The People.
+4) Clinations and their expression as personality characteristics are frequently maladaptive in modern society because they evolved prior to our access to technology and because our definition of “system success” has shifted away from gene transmission and toward more metaphysical goals such as enabling the well-being (happiness, freedom, sense of purpose, etc.) of individuals and ensuring the survival of our political/economic/cultural/social systems.